ilhabyrne/uceap-examples-2023/README.md

 There is an "example" folder with different figure examples that have been created using dummy data.

-The "tidepools" and "seagrass" folders include worked examples based on the data collected by UCEAP groups in September 2023.
+The "tidepools", "fish" and "seagrass" folders include worked examples based on the data collected by UCEAP groups in September 2023.

 ## Plotting advice
 ##### Types of figures